Cooking Pot (FS II.1) by Andy Warhol

-Cooking Pot 1 by Andy Warhol, out of the frame
+Cooking Pot (FS II.1) by Andy Warhol outside of a frame

 Cooking Pot 1